 NOTE: The Last Waltz will be broadcast on WMHT Public Television on the following dates: Wednesday, November 23 at 7:30 PM; Thursday, November 24 at 3 PM and 11 PM; and Wednesday, November 30 at 9 PM.

 Picturing The Band – Photographer Elliott Landy, Saturday, December 3, 7 PM: Photographer Elliott Landy documented the period during which The Band made their first two records, Music from Big Pink and The Band –with his now classic images gracing both albums.
 Elliott will show both rare and familiar photos from his archive of more than 12,000 images, many of which are in his recently published book THE BAND PHOTOGRAPHS: 1968-1969, and describe his experiences in working with the five musicians during this creative period.
-The show will be accompanied by a Q & A with the photographer.
+The show will be accompanied by a Q & A with the photographer, which is an expert in doing the shots and editing the photos for the best exposure with his mac computer, which he also use to play sometimes with his best mac gaming mouse.

 This event is free of charge – reservations required.